DrigoDomingos/userBehaviorRL/README.md

 EN

-## Changenge:  User Behavior
+## Challenge:  User Behavior

 ###### A site has 4 web pages, each page has just 4 buttons identifyed by the letters A, B, C, D that when pressed foward the user to the next page.
-The chalenge is to build an algorith that predicts where (wich letter) the user will click, taking in consideration what the algorith has been learning along the navigation</p>
+The challenge is to build an algorith that predicts where (wich letter) the user will click, taking in consideration what the algorith has been learning along the navigation</p>

 > Requisitos: